bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/cart-and-checkout-overview.md

 Trying to edit a cart that does not exist.

 ***Resolution:***
 Carts are only valid 30 days past the `date_last_modified`.
-Check the [Get Carts](/api-reference/cart-checkout/storefront-cart-api/cart/getacart) endpoint for the currently available session cart.
+Check the [Get Carts](/api-reference/cart-checkout/storefront-cart-api/cart/getacart) endpoint for the current available session cart.

 *Storefront Cart API*